-Borzicactus madisoniorum (basionym), Eomatucana madisoniorum, Loxanthocereus madisoniorum, Submatucana madisoniorum
+Borzicactus madisoniorum, Eomatucana madisoniorum, Loxanthocereus madisoniorum, Submatucana madisoniorum

-Matucana madisoniorum is a small, attractive, normally solitary, globose cactus that may clump with age.
-The stem is a flat globular to elongate with age, blue or grey-green, up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
-Sometimes individual plants may be almost entirely spineless.
-Flowers are bright orange-red with an almost fluorescent sheen, up to 1.4 inches (3.5 cm) in diameter and up to 8 inches (10 cm) long.
-The buds start as little white/grey furry balls.
-Flowers more than once in several flushes throughout the summer.
+Matucana madisoniorum is an attractive small cactus with a blue or grey-green, usually solitary stem that may clump with age.
+The stem is globose to elongate, up to 6 inches (15 cm) tall, and up to 4 inches (10 cm) in diameter.
+Some specimens may be almost entirely spineless.
+Flowers are bright orange-red with a nearly fluorescent sheen, up to 8 inches (10 cm) long and up to 1.4 inches (3.5 cm) in diameter.
+The buds start as little white or grey furry balls.
+This cactus blooms more than once in several flushes throughout the summer.

 How to Grow and Care

 All species are sensitive to moisture.
-Watering should therefore be limited to the growing season and should be made only when the substrate is completely dry.
+Watering should, therefore, be limited to the growing season and should be made only when the substrate is completely dry.
 It must be suspended during the winter.
-Since they tend to lose their roots in cold and wet, these plants must be kept warm even in winter.
-A temperature not under 50°F (10°C) is suitable.
-Some species, for natural adaptation, can resist at temperatures below 32°F (0°C).
+Since they tend to lose their roots in cold and wet, they must be kept warm even in winter.
+A temperature not under 50 °F (10 °C) is suitable.
+Some species, for natural adaptation, can resist temperatures below 32°F (0°C).

-If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast and you can get blooms already after 2-3 years after birth.
+If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast.
+You can get blooms already after 2 to 3 years after birth.

 Native to Peru.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus